junxit/us-congress-bills-113/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Commission to Study the Potential Creation of a National Women’s History Museum Act of 2013”.
+This Act may be cited as the “Commission to Study the Potential Creation of a National Women’s History Museum Act”.

 ## § 2.
 Definitions